chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 Volume Average Navier-Stokes
 -----------------------------

 Since we represent the fluid at a meso-scale, the quantities calculated for the cells are averages among its volume.
 Additionally, as the volume of fluid is a fraction of the cell, the porosity (or void fraction) is taken into account.
 To do this, we apply the Volume Average Navier-Stokes (VANS) equations to represent the fluid phase.
-Mainly, the VANS equations are presented in two different formulations, so called Model A (or Set II) and Model B (or Set I).
+Mainly, the VANS equations are presented in two different formulations, so called Model A (or Set II) and Model B (or Set I) `[2] <https://doi.org/10.1017/S002211201000306X>`_.

 Considering an incompressible flow, the continuity equation for both models is: